When we want to display data on a web page, we need to use function echo ().

 Let's say we need to display Hello W3docs ! on a web page, for that we need to put string in quotes after operator echo .

 echo 'Hello W3docs !'; //Output a string Hello W3docs

-Actually echo is not a function (it is a language construct), so you are not have to use brackets with it.
+Echo is not a function (it is a language construct), so you do not have to use brackets with it.

 If you want to pass more than one parameter to echo, the parameters must not be enclosed within brackets.